About Riverscapes Studio

 Development Team

 QRiS is developed by North Arrow Research.
 The QRiS Development Team is led by Philip Bailey (Owner of North Arrow Research and Adjunct Professor at Utah State University) and Joseph Wheaton (Professor of Riverscapes at Utah State University).
 The initial plugin was set up by Kelly Whitehead and the early releases bringing the LTPBR design functionality were developed by Nick Weber.
 See Contributors on GitHub for the full list of code contributors to QRiS.
+Zach Burgert and Joshua Gilbert (Anabranch Solutions) have been a crucial part of the development team providing iterative testing of new features, proposing new features from the perspective of active LTPBR practitioners, and building out the protocol libraries.

 License